boboBaa/Syphen/README.md

 # CAN YOU TAKE CODE
-Yes, you may take code but Syphen falls under the GPL 3 license which means
-# any code from here must be under the GPL 3 Licesne and must be credited

-# it also must be open source
+No, We never put a license on Syphen so it can fall under the default copyright rules which means you cant distribute, copy, or sell Syphen.

 Downloads are in Releases